ALE-Psych-Crew/ALE-Psych-Website/README.md

 # ALE Psych Website

 the github repo for the **ALE Psych [Rewritten]** engine Website, showcasing downloads, community mods, and scripting resources.
-The site is designed for GitHub Pages and uses only HTML, CSS, and vanilla JavaScript—no build step required.
+The site is designed for GitHub Pages and uses only HTML, CSS, and vanilla JavaScript-no build step required.

 ## Contents
 - **Home (`index.html`)** - Hero download links, feature carousel (`js/features.js`), and community entry points.